 Culture Trip’s exclusive Galápagos trip lasts five days and includes the chance to sleep alongside giant tortoises in El Chato nature reserve, hike along lava trails and on San Cristóbal, swim with sea lions at Punta Carola beach – and explore uninhabited islands as part of a private group with our Local Insider.

-Travel by cruise or by land?
+Should I travel by cruise or land?

-What islands should I see?
+Which islands should I visit?

 What animals will I see?

 The Galápagos Islands are home to many animals native only to the archipelago, such as the marine iguanas, the giant tortoise, Galápagos penguins, Darwin’s finches and the Galápagos fur seal.
 You can also see other incredible animals like blue-footed boobies, land iguanas, magnificent frigatebirds and bright pink flamingoes here.

 You can visit the Galápagos Islands any time of the year, but there are warmer and colder seasons.
 The warmest is from December to May, while the peak season lasts from June to August.
 Culture Trip’s carefully curated Galápagos Islands trip runs in both April and August, giving you the choice between both seasons.

 If you’re interested in seeing specific animals it’s a good idea to visit during their mating season.
 The hatching time for giant tortoise eggs is during January and December, while blue-footed boobie mating season takes place in May, giving you a rare glimpse of their incredible courtship dance.